 - Revenue growth which is largely property taxes, service charges, and miscellaneous taxes, franchises, and lease and investment income are challenged to keep up with expense growth.
-Strategies should be developed to improve revenue growth and to reduce the rate of expense growth. - Medical and pension costs have been growing significantly faster than inflation and the challenge will be finding ways to reduce the growth rate including funding the long-term pension UAL.
-CalPERS recent decision to decrease the pension discount rate from 7.5% to 7.0% dramatically increased the future pension costs to all CalPERS entities.
+Strategies should be developed to improve revenue growth and to reduce the rate of expense growth. - Pension and medical costs have been growing significantly faster than inflation and the challenge will be finding ways to reduce the growth rate including funding the long-term pension UAL.
+CalPERS decision to decrease the pension discount rate from 7.5% to 7.0% dramatically increased the future pension costs to all CalPERS entities.
 The Town has been pro-actively dealing with pension and post-retirement medical costs (OPEB costs) and will have to continue to find ways to reduce total retirement and medical cost increases. - Fire costs have been growing at a higher rate than inflation and as the Town's largest cost item, there is a need to keep future cost increases closer to the inflation rate.
-The Town working with the other JPA members will need to find strategies to reduce long-term cost increase while providing effective, efficient fire protection and emergency services for our residents. - Deferred capital needs and physically and functionally obsolete facilities will need additional funding beyond the approximately \$400,000 capital maintenance money included in the fiscal forecast.
+The Town working with the other JPA members will need to find strategies to reduce longterm cost increase while providing effective, efficient fire protection and emergency services for our residents. - Deferred capital needs and physically and functionally obsolete facilities will need additional funding beyond the approximately \$400,000 capital maintenance money included in the fiscal forecast.
 The Town will need to substantially rehabilitate or replace existing Town facilities such as the outdated and obsolete public safety building.
 In the coming year, a plan is needed on which facilities to replace and rehabilitate and then develop site plan options and funding plan for funding the construction costs.
-The strategy of transferring \$400,000 annually from the Operating Fund to the Facilities Fund has helped the Facilities Fund balance increase from \$1.7 million at the end of FYE16 to over \$3 million by the end of FYE19.
+The strategy of transferring \$400,000 annually from the Operating Fund to the Facilities Fund has helped the Facilities Fund balance increase from \$1.7 million at the end of FYE16 to \$3.4 million.
+Staff will be recommending significant increases in the transfer of Operating Fund balances to the Facilities Fund in the next several months to help pay for a greater portion of a very large future facilities cost.
+It is likely a future bond measure will also be needed to pay for future facilities costs but the more that can be cash funded will both reduce the long-term interest costs and tax needed to fund the costs.